Spectral analysis of the half-line Kronig-Penney model with Wigner-von Neumann perturbations: Spectral and asymptotic analysis

 Now Lemma~\ref{lemma general}\,(ii) could be applied.
 It gives us the asymptotics for the sequences of $\dC^2$-vectors

 Extracting the second components from these asymptotics we obtain the statement. \end{proof}

-Given the asymptotics, we can now come to the conclusions about the structure of the purely absolutely continuous spectrum using the subordinacy theory, see Section~\ref{sec:subord}.
-Let the parameters $d$, $\alpha_0, c$, $\omega$ and $\gamma$ be as in \eqref{conditions on constants}.
-Recall that the self-adjoint operator $H_{\varkappa}$ corresponds to the Kronig-Penney without perturbation, where the distance between interaction is the constant $d$ and the strength of interactions is the constant $\alpha_0$.
+Given the asymptotics, we can now come to the conclusions about the structure of the absolutely continuous spectrum using the subordinacy theory, see Section~\ref{sec:subord}.
+Let the parameters $d$, $\alpha_0, c$, $\omega$, $\phi$ and $\gamma$ be as in \eqref{conditions on constants}.
+Recall that the self-adjoint operator $H_{\varkappa}$ corresponds to the half-line Kronig-Penney model without perturbation, where the distances between interaction centers are constant and equal to $d$ and the strengths of interactions are constant and equal to $\alpha_0$.
 The spectral properties of this operator are discussed in the introduction.
 The absolutely continuous spectrum of the operator $H_{\varkappa}$ is the set